There are different laws covering compensation or benefits arising from a work injury, being a victim of crime, or transport accidents.

 For further information, see Chapter 9.3: Wills.

-A pension or benefit may be refused or brought to an end on the basis that a parent is living in a ‘marriage-like relationship’.
+A pension or benefit may be refused or ended on the basis that a parent is living in a ‘marriage-like relationship’.
 In deciding whether such a relationship exists, all the circumstances of the relationship must be considered, particularly its financial and social aspects, the nature of the household, any sexual relationship between the people, and the nature of their commitment to each other.

-As a result of the Commonwealth reforms discussed above, since 1 July 2009 the Social Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions.
-Act 1991 (Cth) treats same-sex couples in the same way as heterosexual de facto couples and married couples.
+As a result of the Commonwealth reforms discussed above, since 1 July 2009 the Social Security Act 1991 (Cth) treats same-sex couples in the same way as heterosexual de facto couples and married couples.
 A person living in a same-sex relationship who is receiving, or applying to receive, Centrelink payments must advise Centrelink of their same-sex de facto relationship.

-A person who disagrees with a Centrelink decision may apply for that decision to be reviewed by writing to Centrelink.
-(See the ‘Review of a decision form (SS351)’ on the Services Australia website – www.servicesaustralia.gov.au/individuals/forms/ss351.)
+A person who disagrees with a Centrelink decision may apply for that decision to be reviewed by writing to Centrelink (see the Services Australia website).

-If the original decision is upheld, the person may request the decision to be reviewed by the Administrative Appeals A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(AAT).
-A request for a review can be made via the AAT’s website, in person, or by telephone (for the AAT’s contact details, see ‘Contacts’ at the end of this chapter).
+If the original decision is upheld, the person may request the decision to be reviewed by the Administrative Appeals Tribunal (AAT).
+A request for a review can be made via the AAT’s website, in person, or by telephone (for the AAT’s contact details, see ‘Contacts’).